Aidenryan/GF_ORB_SLAM/README.md

 This repo is an integration of good feature matching to monocular ORB-SLAM.
 When tested on multiple public benchmarks, GF-ORB-SLAM yields the same level of pose tracking latency, while preserving the accuracy & robustness of ORB-SLAM baseline.

+To build GF-ORB-SLAM, first clone the repo to your ros workspace:

+		git clone https://github.com/raulmur/ORB_SLAM.git ORB_SLAM

+Then follow the instructions of ORB-SLAM to prepare the dependencies of ORB-SLAM: eigen, cholmod, gl/glew.
+On top of that, build additional dependencies for good feature by calling:

+	./build_dep.sh

+The last step is to build the GF-ORB-SLAM itself:

+	./build.sh

+To run GF-ORB-SLAM, please refer to some example batch evaluation scripts at folder

+	batch_script

 If you use GF-ORB-SLAM in an academic work, please cite:

 	@inproceedings{zhao2018good,